PeterMarshall29/book1/_sources/jupyternotebooks/exercise1.md

 ````
 The `std::max()` function returns the largest of the two values it is given. i.e. if `a` and `b` are arithmetic variables then `max(a,b)` equals `a` if `a>b`.

-Write the shortest possible program that prints the higherst of 4 user chosen double precision floating point numbers.
+Write the shortest possible program that prints the highest of 4 user chosen double precision floating point numbers.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....